KDE/clazy/src/checks/level3/README-thread-with-slots.md

 # thread-with-slots

-slots in a `QThread` derived classe are usually a code smell, because they'll run in the thread where the `QThread` `QObject` lives and not in the thread itself.
+slots in a `QThread` derived class are usually a code smell, because they'll run in the thread where the `QThread` `QObject` lives and not in the thread itself.